aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 If you have a big feature, chances are you don't have to deliver it all at once.
 You can break large tasks into **deliverable** chunks.
 Most of the time, even if business reasons disallow you to break a task, you can still use a feature flag to ease the development and deployment process of an epic feature.
 Delivering in small chunks also makes the deployment **safer**: Because by breaking the task, the reviewer can give more **focused** feedback, there is a smaller scope to test for and fewer things could break.

-We, as a Software Engineers, should help in this regard.
+We, as Software Engineers, should help in this regard.
 Because only we understand better where concerns can and should be separated from a technical point-of-view.

 Sometimes we have a perfect plan in mind for breaking big stuff into smaller chunks.
 But this plan should not be only in our heads.
-We should communicate it with the team and reflect it in our issue-tracking system, in our branching, and in our Merge Requests.
+We should communicate it with the team and reflect it in our issue-tracking system, in our branching, and our Merge Requests.

 ---